-– Why are treasuries modernizing their approach to controlling their bank charges?
+– Why are treasury departments modernizing their approach to controlling bank charges?

-– There are many reasons why a treasury might adopt a tool to monitor its bank fees: for example, to automate a tedious procedure, to prepare for a bank renegotiation, or to ensure a recently negotiated pricing grid is being applied correctly.
-These tools improve the treasury’s access to, and understanding of, all the cash management fees the company pays to its banks.
+– There are many reasons why a treasury department might adopt a tool to monitor bank fees: for example, to automate a tedious procedure, to prepare for a bank renegotiation, or to ensure a recently negotiated pricing grid is being applied correctly.
+These tools improve the treasury team’s access to and understanding of all the cash management fees the company pays to its banks.
 They also make it easier for the company to get reimbursed for billing violations.

-The fees a company pays for all its cash management services tend to vary between 0.5–1.0% of its turnover, depending on its size, international footprint, banks, and history of renegotiations with its banking partners.
+The fees a company pays for cash management services tend to vary between 0.5–1.0% of its turnover, depending on size, international footprint, number of banks, and history of renegotiations with its banking partners.
 In a period in which companies are looking to make savings – seven out of ten finance departments are considering how to make additional savings, according to a Redbridge survey– bank fees are clearly something worth looking at.

-When a treasury’s organization is decentralized, central treasurers no longer want to rely exclusively on reporting by their subsidiaries about the fees they’re paying for cash management services without having the possibility to check it themselves.
+When a treasury department’s organization is decentralized, central treasurers no longer want to rely exclusively on reporting from their subsidiaries regarding the fees they’re paying for cash management services without having the possibility to check it themselves.

-Once a new company has been acquired, a quick check of its bank fees provides a quick overview of the cash management services it uses.
-It also provides insight into whether the prices it pays for each service are in line with those of the group, and can lead to a quick negotiation to harmonize payment practices.
+Once a new company has been acquired, checking its bank fees provides a quick overview of the cash management services it uses.
+It also provides insight into whether the prices it pays for each service are in line with those of the group and can lead to a quick negotiation to harmonize payment practices.